MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_callback_parameters.md

 ### -field DUMMYUNIONNAME.DehydrateCompletion.Reason

-A member of the [CF_CALLBACK_DEHYDRATION_REASON](ne-cfapi-cf_callback_dehydration_reason.md) enumeration specifying the reason why the placeholder was dehydrated.
+The _Reason_ is a member of the [CF_CALLBACK_DEHYDRATION_REASON](ne-cfapi-cf_callback_dehydration_reason.md) enumeration specifying the reason why the placeholder was dehydrated.
 It can be one of the following values:

 | Reason | Description |
 |--------|--------|